The electronic and magnetic structures of bilayer La$_3$Ni$_2$O$_7$ at ambient pressure: DFT RESULTS

-The first-principle DFT calculation and its extensions are standard ways for determining the electronic structures and the crystal field energies.
+The first-principles DFT calculation and its extensions are standard ways for determining the electronic structures and the crystal field energies.
 Various DFT calculations have been applied to finding the electronic structure of LNO \cite{meng_wang,yaodx,guyh,dagotto1}, even long before the discovery of superconductivity in the HP phase \cite{Pickett}.
 These calculations show that the bonding $d_{z^2}$ bands are active and cross the Fermi level ($E_F$) while the antibonding $d_{z^2}$ bands are empty, indicating an important role of $d_{z^2}$ orbitals.
-Most of the above-mentioned DFT calculations use the Generalized Gradient Approximation (GGA) exchange-correlation functional or its Perdew-Burke-Ernzerhof (PBE) version \cite{perdew1996generalized}.
+On the contrary, recent ARPES measurements find the bonding $d_{z^2}$ bands are below $E_F$ \cite{zhouxj}, which deviates from previous calculations.
+We notice that most of the above-mentioned DFT calculations use the Generalized Gradient Approximation (GGA) exchange-correlation functional or its Perdew-Burke-Ernzerhof (PBE) version \cite{perdew1996generalized}.
 However, it is widely known that the suitable exchange-correlation functional $E_{xc}$ is crucial for determining band gaps and binding energies \cite{martin2020electronic}.
 For example, the GGA functional systematically underestimates band gaps of semiconductors \cite{martin2020electronic,exchange_correlation}.
-Because an accurate determination of the positions of the $d_{z^2}$ bands is crucial for understanding the electronic structure, correlated electronic states at ambient pressure, and high-$T_c$ superconductivity under high-pressure, as will be shown below, we will apply a more accurate exchange-correlation functional to determine the interlayer binding and crystal splitting in LNO from the DFT perspective.
+Because an accurate determination of the positions of the $d_{z^2}$ bands is crucial for understanding the electronic structure and correlated electronic states at ambient pressure, we apply a more accurate exchange-correlation functional to determine the interlayer binding and crystal splitting in LNO from the DFT perspective.